- Home

 Overview

-The 4ST (Social Service Sector Strategic Thrusts) Partnership Fund aims to mobilise the sector to co-develop solutions that promote innovation, collaboration and empowerment, with the end goal of improving the quality of life of service users, including families, children and youth, and persons with mental health conditions.
+The 4ST (Social Service Sector Strategic Roadmap) Partnership Fund aims to mobilise the sector to co-develop solutions that promote innovation, collaboration and empowerment, with the end goal of improving the quality of life of service users, including families, children and youth, and persons with mental health conditions.

 Type of funding